Shed Skylight Installation & Price Guide by Vivid Skylights

 We offer both fixed and electric opening skylights in four standard sizes but more sizes will be available soon.
 Our openable skylights come with a pre-installed electric motor and remote so you have control over the amount of ventilation you want for your shed.

 If you choose to have a fixed skylight for your shed, we have electric blinds available, which can be fitted to both the fixed and electric opening range of Vivid skylights.
 The skylight blinds come with a pre-installed electric motor and remote so you can control the amount of natural light that enters your shed.

 Our skylights have a strong aluminum frame with black powder coated finish and can be installed to have a frame or frameless glass finish inside.
 One of the key features of Vivid skylight is its frameless top, which prevents water pooling on the bottom edges in low pitch roof applications.
 Both our fixed and operable skylights suit applications on either pitched tiled or corrugated iron roofs.
-We offer a 5-year warranty on all our products.
+We offer a 10-year leak-free warranty on all our products.

 Easy Shed Skylight Installation